Connect with others who understand.

 • How long you were in remission

-Treatment Options for First Relapse
+Treatment Options for a First or Second Relapse

 The U.S. Food and Drug Administration (FDA) also has approved the following drug combinations for treating early relapsed multiple myeloma: